 The most versatile travel pillow for long haul flights

-- #1 BEST SELLING TRAVEL PILLOW on amazon in the U.K for the last 3 years with over 12,000 GENUINE product reviews worldwide on Amazon.
+- The J-pillow works amazingly well with over 12,000 GENUINE product reviews worldwide on Amazon.

 - WINNER OF THE BRITISH INVENTION OF THE YEAR 2013 and patented/pending worldwide